shihabus/react-webpack-babel/README.md

 ## Webpack

 Help in bundling the files.
 Since v4 webpack can work w/o a config.
 In that case it will fallback to the default config.
 Webpack can't understand JS, so it makes of loaders.
 Loaders are like transformers.
 They takes an input and outputs a bundle.
 In order to work with react and babel we make use of `babel-loader` loader.
+We must tell webpack to produce a HTML page, which has the bundle imported as script.
+For this we may need two additional components for processing HTML: `html-webpack-plugin` and `html-loader`.

 ## Babel